^

 • individual intolerance;

-• Anemia due to vitamin B12 deficiency;
+• anemia due to vitamin B12 deficiency;

-• lack of sugar or isomaltase;
+• deficiency of sucrase or isomaltase;

 • presence of glucose-galactose malabsorption;